Trip Summary and Itinerary Map

 - Her speedy average cruising speed of 13.5 knots means less time at sea and more time exploring

-- Plenty of space: capped at only 150 guests, even though she was originally built for 180
+- Plenty of space: takes up to 138 guests, even though she was originally built for 180

 - Large picture windows in the dining room mean you can enjoy spectacular Antarctic views

 - A variety of deck spaces to soak up the glorious landscape from every angle